hashicorp/terraform/website/docs/cli/configuring-terraform-cloud/initialization.html.md

 }
 ```

+With this configuration in place, run `terraform init`.

-Using the Cloud integration is mutually exclusive of declaring any backend; that is, a configuration
+Using the Cloud integration is mutually exclusive of declaring any [state backend](/docs/language/settings/backends/index.html); that is, a configuration
 can only declare one or the other.
 Similar to backends...

 - A configuration can only provide one cloud block.
 - A cloud block cannot refer to named values (like input variables, locals, or data source attributes).

-## Configuration variables
+## Configuration Options

 The following configuration options are supported: